T of C

 Qiu Feng

-This instrumental melody, which does not seem as melancholy as many that have an autumn theme, survives in four qin handbooks, all published around the same time: Xilutang Qintong (1549), Taiyin Chuanxi (1551), Taiyin Xupu (1559) and Qinpu Zhengchuan (1561) respectively.3 The versions are all quite similar, with the 1559 and 1561 versions being identical.
-Those two, like the very similar one dated 1551, arrange the melody into 12 sections.
+This instrumental melody, which does not seem as melancholy as many that have an autumn theme, survives in four qin handbooks, all published around the same time: Xilutang Qintong (1525), Taiyin Chuanxi (1551), Taiyin Xupu (1559) and Qinpu Zhengchuan (1561) respectively.4 The small differences between the versions in these handbooks suggests that versions of this melody were quite actively played at the time.

-The afterword to the 1549 version attributes the melody to Zhang Han (c.
-258 - 319), a poet who became a military official under the Prince of Qi,5 but who then left his official position and became a recluse.6 The commentary connects the melody to the story that it was because the government in his day had lost its way that Zhang left it to return home.
+The afterword to the 1525 version attributes the melody to Zhang Han (c.
+258 - 319),6 a poet and military official during the Jin dynasty who served in Shandong under the Prince of Qi,7 but who then left his official position and became a recluse.
+The commentary connects the melody to the story that it was because the government in his day had lost its way that Zhang left it to return home.
 The decision was made when he heard an autumn wind that reminded him of how fleeting life is.
 Elsewhere it is added that the wind reminded him of the beauty of the seasons around his home in the Suzhou area.
 Although most melodies related to autumn seem to be quite sad, in this case the sigh seems more one of bemusement: the world being corrupt, he is quite happy to live in the countryside and create a qin melody to express what the autumn wind was telling him.
 This mood is borne out both by the melody itself and by the titles of the ten sections.

-The 1551 preface7 makes no mention of Zhang Han, instead attributing the melody to the famous Song dynasty qin player Guo Chuwang.
-It then quotes one line ("He sighed that a human life can have only so many years.") from a poem used as lyrics for several shang modal preludes.
-One of the modal preludes to use this line is #25 in Xilutang Qintong, so it is interesting that the 1549 Qiu Feng is not paired with that preface.
+The 1551 preface8 makes no mention of Zhang Han, instead attributing the melody to the famous Song dynasty qin player Guo Chuwang.
+It says that Guo wrote this because he was inspired by the phrase, "He sighed that a human life can have only so many years", a line from a poem used as lyrics for several shang modal preludes.
+One of the shang modal preludes to use this line is #25 in Xilutang Qintong, so it is interesting that the 1525 Qiu Feng is not paired with that prelude.9

-The 1559 preface8 also does not mention Zhang Han.
-It begins by quoting the first, second and fourth lines from Qiufeng Ci (Autumn Wind Lyrics), a famous poem attributed to Han Emperor Wudi.
+In fact the 1559 preface,11 which also does not mention Zhang Han, begins by quoting the first, second and fourth lines from another Yuefu entry, Qiufeng Ci (Autumn Wind Lyrics), a famous poem attributed to Han Emperor Wudi.
 It then compares the sentiments expressed there with those of a poem (and qin melody) Da Feng Qi (A Great Wind Arises), attributed to Han Emperor Gaozu (lyrics included under his biography).

 Zhang Han knew that the Jin dynasty was about to lose power, so he had the intention of leaving (society).
 Seeing an autumn wind arising, he sighed and said, "Peoples' lives are appropriate to their desires.
 Of what use are worldly wealth and honor?"
 So he took his qin and created this melody.